operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 ![](_images/dashboard.png)

-### Configure Grafana Dashboard to visualise MariaDB monitoring metrics
+### Configure Grafana Dashboard to visualize MariaDB monitoring metrics

-Learn how to Configure Grafana Dashboard to visualise MariaDB monitoring metrics from this tutorial "8: Grafana Dashboard".
+Learn how to Configure Grafana Dashboard to visualize MariaDB monitoring metrics from this tutorial "8: Grafana Dashboard".